Knowing how to choose an estate agent is essential when it comes to trying to sell your home.

 Once you have decided on what type of estate agent you may want, you can start narrowing down your selection through a process of elimination. this may involve…

 Using automated comparison services can be a great way to narrow down your choices.
 They use different parameters to make their recommendations but will usually try and recommend the best estate agent for you.

 Here at Property Road we offer two types of recommended estate agent comparisons:

 This comparison asks 5 simple questions about you and what you’re looking for and will recommend the best online estate agent based on your answers:

 High Street Estate Agent Comparison

-If you prefer to use a traditional high street estate agent, you can use the comparison below to find the best performing high street agents in your area:
+If you prefer to use a traditional high street estate agent, you can use the comparison tool here to find the best performing high street agents in your area.

 Ask For Recommendations